huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 - Note: Avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

-You can group terms by including a line with the group name, and immediately include lines for the terms to be grouped, prefixed with a hyphen (-).
+Step 2 (optional): You can group terms by including a line with the group name, and immediately include lines for the terms to be grouped, prefixed with a hyphen (-).

-As an example, the following CSV
+As an example, here's a sample CSV file viewed as plain text:

 ```
 English,French,German